 The best Everglades experience always involves an airboat.
-With top speeds reaching 60 miles an hour, zipping across the wetlands is wild fun.
+With top speeds reaching 60 miles an hour, each and every airboat tour is wild and fun.
 With experienced captains to narrate, each hour-long tour is also filled with tons of learning opportunities.
 Whether you're a thrill seeker or an environmentalist, airboat tours are filled with facts, stories, unique sights and everything you would ever want to see and learn about the Sunshine State's most exciting natural attraction.

 Wow Them With a Live Gator Show